 In those three years, the AQPC has hosted multiple series with various guest speakers, including our popular “Philosophy of Religion” series, which lasted for two months in 2011-12, and featured religious and philosophical leaders from around West Michigan.

 We have also hosted multiple panel discussions on various topics (including religion and death).
 These panels featured professors and experts in various fields, and have seen excellent student turnouts.
-Our upcoming panel on human consciousness promises to be the largest yet. >More information on this event

 The AQPC encourages an active, open-minded, and interdisciplinary approach to philosophical thought, and we have collaborated with students in multiple campus clubs, including the AQ Psychology and Technology Clubs, as well as the Student Humanist League.
 The AQPC is also actively involved in the Philosophy Department, working to support faculty presentations and upcoming events.